Brazil's Lula visits Spain with Mercosur deal on agenda

-MADRID -- Brazil’s President Luiz Inácio Lula da Silva was due to arrive in Spain on Tuesday on the second stop of a European tour aimed at resetting relations and making progress on a long-delayed trade deal between the EU and the Mercosur bloc of Argentina, Brazil, Paraguay and Uruguay.
+MADRID -- Brazilian President Luiz Inácio Lula da Silva arrived in Spain on Tuesday on the second stop of a European tour aimed at resetting relations and making progress on a long-delayed trade deal between the European Union and the South American bloc Mercosur.

-Following five days spent in Portugal, Lula will arrive in Madrid to attend a business forum this afternoon ahead of meetings with Spain's Prime Minister Pedro Sánchez and King Felipe VI on Wednesday.
+Following five days spent in Portugal, Lula attended a business forum in Madrid before meetings with Spanish Prime Minister Pedro Sánchez and King Felipe VI on Wednesday.

 The pending EU-Mercosur trade deal will be high on the agenda.
-The 27-member European Union completed negotiations with Mercosur in 2019, but ratification has stalled.
+The 27-member EU completed negotiations with Mercosur, which includes Argentina, Brazil, Paraguay and Uruguay, in 2019.
+But ratification has stalled.

 Spain takes over the rotating EU presidency in July, while Brazil will simultaneously assume the equivalent role in Mercosur.
 Both are eager to finalize pending aspects of the deal.

+Lula added that conditions “are right” to deepen commercial cooperation, singling out his hosts.

+“We want to attract a new wave of Spanish investments.
+The infrastructure investment program that I will launch next May will bring promising opportunities,” he said.

-Ratification stalled due to EU worries over deforestation stoked during the leadership of Lula’s predecessor, Jair Bolsonaro, though Lula's re-election has assuaged these fears, according to Spanish officials.
+Ratification has stalled because of EU worries over deforestation stoked during the leadership of Lula’s predecessor, Jair Bolsonaro, though Lula's reelection has assuaged these fears, according to Spanish officials.
 Bolsonaro defanged environmental authorities, encouraged illegal gold mining in Indigenous areas and oversaw a surge in deforestation to its fastest rate in two decades.
 However, France remains preoccupied with protecting its farmers from imported Latin American goods.

+Jordi Cañas, a center-right lawmaker from Spain in the European Parliament, said that he hoped a final draft agreement would be ready for the July 17-18 joint EU summit with the Community of Latin American and Caribbean States (CELAC).

+“Pedro Sánchez has the obligation to lead the closing of the negotiations currently underway in order to have a document that can be signed and ratified at the EU-CELAC summit as a clear and forceful political message to strengthen EU-Latin America relations,” he told The Associated Press.
+“This moment requires political leadership that is equal to the opportunity that the EU-Mercosur agreement represents.”

-José Antonio Sanahuja, an international relations professor and special advisor to the EU’s high representative for foreign affairs, Josep Borrell, said Lula has strived to project his administration's environmental credentials.
+José Antonio Sanahuja, an international relations professor and special adviser to the EU’s high representative for foreign affairs, Josep Borrell, said that Lula has strived to project his administration's environmental credentials.

 “It was very difficult for the European community and parliament to accept an agreement given that (Bolsonaro's) nefarious environmental policy,” said Sanahuja, who is also director of the Carolina Foundation, which promotes educational and scientific cooperation internationally.
 More stringent environmental requirements may be added to the deal in annexes, he added.